maehw/MaKeyMaKey/configurator-gui/README.md

 * modified firmware (see one directory level up of this repository)
 * python3
 * standard GUI package tkinter (python3-tk)
+* avrdude (if you want to use the programming feature)

 ## References